-Effective consent is active, not passive.
+Consent is clear, knowing and voluntary.
+Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.
 Effective consent can be given by words or actions, as long as those words or actions create mutually understandable permission regarding the conditions of sexual activity -- who, what, when, where, why and how sexual activity will take place.
 In order to be effective, consent cannot be procured by use of physical force, compelling threats, intimidating behavior, or coercion.
 Coercive behavior differs from seductive behavior based on the type of pressure someone uses to get consent from another.
 When someone makes clear to you that they do not want sex, that they want to stop, or that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.
 In order to give effective consent, one must be of legal age.
-If you have sexual activity with someone you know to be - or should know to be - mentally or physically incapacitated (alcohol or other drug use, unconsciousness or blackout), you are in violation of this policy.
+If you have sexual activity with someone you know to be—or should know to be—mentally or physically incapacitated (alcohol or other drug use, unconsciousness or blackout), you are in violation of this policy.

 Sexual activity includes: